gauthierpiarrette/akita-ai/README.md

   $ akita rm <file_path>
   ```

-### Documentation in a Snap
+### Instant Code Understanding
-**Automatically generate comprehensive documentation** for your selected files, enhancing readability and maintainability.
+**Understand any piece of code with a simple command**, enhancing readability and maintainability.

 ```bash
 $ akita describe <file_path>